threshold-network/merkle-distribution/README.md

 supports auto-pagination, retry, fallback, etc.

 Modification or addition of new subgraphs must be done in `.graphclientrc.yml`.
-Also, new queries must be added to this file in addition to `src/script/graphql` folder.
+Also, new queries must be added to this file in addition to the `src/script/graphql` folder.

 Every time the subgraph queries are modified, these must be recompiled: